 WISCONSIN RURAL WATER ASSOCIATION Presents

-Water System Operations Basics (6 Municipal Water Credits per day)
+Water System Operations Basics (6 Municipal Water Credits)

 Who should attend: Water System Operations Specialists, Those taking the WDNR Water System Operator Ground Water & Distributions Exams